 As part of the Superfund cleanup, the U.S. Environmental Protection Agency (EPA) has given its final call for residents to request asbestos inspections in Libby and Troy.
 Property owners have until March 31 to contact the agency.

 These inspections are part of the overall Libby Superfund plan, which the EPA has been conducting for over 35 years.
+Libby is one of the largest EPA cleanup efforts due to the asbestos-contaminated vermiculite mine.
 In addition to the inspections, the agency also offers financial assistance in those instances where an inspection uncovers the need to clean up asbestos from the property.

 If owners fail to contact the EPA before March 31, the cost of an inspection and cleanup may become their responsibility.
 Those who miss the deadline will have a notice of environmental conditions filed at the Lincoln County Clerk and Recorder’s office.
 This ensures future owners, lenders, and renters are aware of the property’s status.